csesoc/constitution/CONSTITUTION.rst

 Annual general meetings - holding of
 ------------------------------------

-    Copied from section 25 of the Model Constitution, with additions from section 5.1 of the CSESoc Constution.
+    Copied from section 25 of the Model Constitution, with additions from section 5.1 of the CSESoc Constitution.

 #.
 CSESoc must hold its first annual general meeting within 12 months after its registration under the Act.
 #.
 CSESoc must hold its annual general meetings: